Skip to main content

 • Takayasu arteritis affects arteries of the head and neck.

-• Polymyalgia rheumatic produces inflammation and swelling in joint and muscles.
+• Polymyalgia rheumatic produces inflammation and swelling in joints and muscles.